Suriname is a South American country that has a unique past.

 One such place is Nieuw Amsterdam, a suburb of Paramaribo that houses a local museum in a former fort located where the Suriname and Commewijne rivers meet.

-If you plan to go off the beaten path in Surname, exercise caution.
+If you plan to go off the beaten path in Suriname, exercise caution.

 If you are working with reputable travel companies and can stay aware of your situation, you shouldn’t need to avoid any specific areas.